Municue

 2 hearings·Last: May 13, 2026·Zoning·Corridor·Significant

-The applicant is seeking to establish a Community Retail District on property at the intersection of East Illinois Avenue and Mayforge Drive, which is currently zoned for neighborhood services.
-This zoning change would allow new retail development in an area traditionally restricted to neighborhood-serving uses, potentially bringing commercial activity to the corridor.
+A Community Retail District designation is proposed for property at the intersection of East Illinois Avenue and Mayforge Drive, currently zoned as a Neighborhood Service District.
+This zoning change would allow for retail and commercial development along this corridor.

 Feb 5: Carried: 14 to 0